gutorres93/airbnb_seattle/README.md

 # Readme

-## Installations

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3

 ## Project Motivation

 The purpose of this project consist in understand the market of Airbnb in Seattle.
 To achive this I decided to used a dataset of Airbnb to answer the following questions: